 No one cared and no one missed it.
 It didn't need to feel like a survival game or a chore.
 It needed to feel like a fast paced Japanese cartoon and it did.
 It smelled and tasted like one for crying out loud.
 A touch of romance, a sprinkle of comedy, and heaping ladles full of action and suspense.
 Not suspense created merely through die rolls but by the situation at hand, the choices of the players, and the nature of the setting and genre.

 Give me the worst parts of this a thousand times before the best 'traditional' D&D.

 Oh yeah, before I go our characters were:

-Cursed Thief: Gray Mouser-esque rogue with gained random animal attributes/appearance if he used magic scrolls.
+Cursed Thief: Gray Mouser-esque rogue who gained random animal attributes/appearance if he used magic scrolls.
 Started game with cat eyes and one arm covered in black feathers.
-Goddess promised to cure his curse once she is returned home.
+Goddess promised to cure his curse once she was returned home.
 Thinks more about this than the party.

 Dwarf Berserker: (Me): Dwarf with huge gauntlets that did damage as if armed with hammers.
-Can great Earthquake/Thunder Strike like effects with gauntlets (X number of times during session).
+Can create Earthquake/Thunder Strike-like effects with gauntlets (X number of times during session).
 Sworn to protect Magical Girl because her mentor saved his life.